- Search The Registry

 William DeHart Hubbard grew up in the Walnut Hills section of Cincinnati, OH, and was known to be the fastest kid in school.
-He was not only athletic but also intelligent, with a four-year scholastic average of 90.
-Hubbard was part of the Golden Age of Sports and when people started using the word "Superstar."
-He was the national long-jump champion of the 1920s who was also experienced in the sprints and triple jump.
+He was athletic and intelligent, with a four-year scholastic average of 90.
+Hubbard was part of the Golden Age of Sports, and when people started using the word "Superstar."
+He was the national long-jump champion of the 1920s and was also experienced in the sprints and triple jump.

-A University of Michigan graduate, he competed in both the 1924 and 1928 Olympic Games.
+A University of Michigan graduate, he competed in the 1924 and 1928 Olympic Games.
 His long-jump victory in the 1924 Paris Olympics made him the first Black athlete to win an Olympic gold medal in an individual event.
 His winning long jump of 24 ft.
 5 in. was somewhat overshadowed by the performance of U.S. teammate John Legendre the day before.
-Legendre, who had failed to make the squad as a long jumper, set a world record with a 25 ft.
+Legendre had failed to make the squad as a long jumper and set a world record with a 25 ft.
 5.75 in. leap while competing in the pentathlon.
-Hubbard closed out his University of Michigan career in 1925 with a series of spectacular performances.
+Hubbard closed out his University of Michigan career in 1925 with spectacular performances.

 He tied the world records in the 60- and 100-yard dashes.
 In his final appearance as a Wolverine, Hubbard broke Legendre's long-jump world record with a leap of 25 ft.
 10.85 in.
 From 1927 to 1941, Hubbard worked for the Cincinnati Recreation Commission.
-After that, in 1942, he was appointed Racial Relations Advisor for the Federal Public Housing Authority that provided better housing for minorities.
+After that, in 1942, he was appointed Racial Relations Advisor for the Federal Public Housing Authority, which provided better housing for minorities.